 Encouragers Find People To Encourage.
-Barnabas found his target, Paul.
+Barnabas found his target, Saul.
 God often brings encouragers to people.
 You do not meet encouragers by accident, and they do not find you at random.
-Notice here that Saul travelled specifically to Tarsus to look for and now find Saul.
+Notice here that Barnabas travelled specifically to Tarsus to look for and now find Saul.
 God makes it plain in the text that Barnabas does the looking and finding.

 Encouragers Bring People They Find with Them.
-Not only did Barnabas look for Paul and find Paul, he also brought Paul.
+Not only did Barnabas look for Saul and find Saul, he also brought Saul.
 Some believers do not find it easy to bring people, but encouragers have a gift for bringing people with them.
 Remember, encouragers generally work close up and personally.

-● We learn that the people using the spiritual gift of exhortation encourage believers through personal contact.
-They encourage at arm’s length, up close and personal, even if they have to travel to find you.
+● We learn that the people using the Spiritual Gift of Exhortation encourage believers through personal contact.
+They encourage at arm’s length, or up close and personal, even if they have to travel to find you.

 Application for Today